MonoRollBot: 3-DOF Spherical Robot with Underactuated Single Compliant Actuator Design: Motion Study

 Fig. \ref{fig:2DPlotMassdifferent1}. shows the robot's rotational angles through IMU and its path trajectory $\uvec{D}$ under different mass conditions based on Eq. (\ref{Eq:motiondistance}).
 For lighter masses ($20$, $35$) g, the robot's rotational response remains relatively linear motion, with smoother and less oscillatory angles $\left(\gamma,\beta,\alpha \right)$.
 As seen in the trajectory plots, the robot follows a more predictable and controlled path, as the lighter mass requires less effort to maintain balance and motion.
 The lower inertia allows the robot to adjust its orientation without causing excessive tilting or abrupt changes in direction but to propel it requires a certain conservation of angular momentum.
 As the mass increases ($50, 70$) g, the rotational angles show more pronounced oscillations, especially in the $\gamma$-axis.
-This suggests that the larger mass creates more dynamic dependency, making the robot's motion requireing more complex dynamic based controllers especially when mass moves upper hemisphere as shown in Fig. \ref{fig:masstrajectoryexperi2m1} (estimated by Eq. (\ref{Eq:MomentumTorque})).
-In the trajectory plots, heavier masses result in larger deviations from a straight-line path, with more erratic turns and fluctuations.
-The added inertia from the larger mass amplifies the robot's response to motor actuation, leading to quicker changes in direction and less smooth trajectories.
+This suggests that the larger mass creates more dynamic dependency, making the robot's motion requiring more complex dynamic-based controllers especially when mass moves the upper hemisphere as shown in Fig. \ref{fig:masstrajectoryexperi2m1} (estimated by Eq. (\ref{Eq:MomentumTorque})).
+In the trajectory plots, heavier masses result in larger deviations from a straight-line path, with more erratic turns/swings and fluctuations.
+The added inertia from the larger mass amplifies the robot's response to motor actuation, leading to quicker changes in direction or backward motion (which is minor-based on expected direction) and less smooth trajectories.
+In Experiment 3, the internal mass rotated at a constant velocity (Fig. \ref{fig:MotorResponse1}), while the robot’s actuator drove the system.
+Key snapshots highlight the interaction between the spherical mass, actuator, and spiral lead mechanism.
+Observed trajectory deviations and angular shifts reveal the impact of mass distribution on the robot's motion dynamics and control performance.

 Fig. \ref{fig:MotorResponse1} illustrates the motor's angular position ($\theta_m$) and angular velocity ($\dot{\theta}_m$) across different mass conditions.
 As the rotating mass increases, the motor's angular displacement rate also increases.
 This effect occurs because the increased mass contributes additional inertial momentum, which allows the system to maintain motion with less motor effort.
 Moreover, the reaction torque produced by the added mass enables the spherical shell to respond more dynamically.
 For angular velocity $\dot{\theta}_m$, fluctuations become more pronounced with higher mass, likely due to inertial effects that maintain amplitude despite the increased load.
 This trend corresponds with the total force generated by the robot, as shown in Fig. \ref{fig:Forcemomentmass1}.